sergeevsn/seisproctestpy/README.md

 - Saving figures to mp4 movie

+- Application of the chosen procedure/parameter set to a set of SEG-Y files in specified folder

 ## Limitations:

 - Full-trace loading: Designed for 2D seismic sections or single gathers (not optimized for large 3D volumes)

 - Performance constraints: Python/PyQt5 may limit UI responsiveness with very large files

+- All testing results are kept in memory, so not too much variants please!

 - JSON parameter editing: Less intuitive than GUI-based configuration